 Do you have to disclose the presence of asbestos to buyers?

-Sellers are legally obliged to inform potential buyers about the presence of asbestos if they know about it.
+This means sellers are legally obliged to inform potential buyers about the presence of asbestos if they know about it.
 Failure to disclose known asbestos hazards can result in legal action and financial consequences for sellers.

 Ensure you provide potential house purchasers with accurate, detailed information about the presence of asbestos, including any surveys or reports carried out in the past.
 You may even want to include asbestos-related disclosures in the sales contract to ensure transparency and protect both parties from future claims.